Greece's Residential Property Market Analysis 2025

 Greece Net FDI Real Estate graph

-According to an Ernst & Young investment report, Greece remains resilient and attractive to foreign investors, despite the uncertainty of the international environment.
+According to an earlier Ernst & Young investment report, Greece remains resilient and attractive to foreign investors, despite the uncertainty of the international environment.
 Part of this is due to the Golden Visa Program.
 The Golden Visa program was launched in 2013 to revive the housing market from a prolonged slump.
 It offers residency to non-EU investors purchasing or renting property worth over €250,000, similar to Hungary, Spain, and Portugal.
 However, in August 2023, the cost of a Greek Golden Visa was doubled to €500,000 in the most popular areas of the country.
 The plan is valid for five years and is open to renewal.

 The increased real estate investment requirement was applied to the northern part of the Hellenic Republic, the central and southern sectors of Athens in the Attica region, and the islands of Mykonos, Santorini, and the Municipality of Thessaloniki.